dsccommunity/ComputerManagementDsc/HISTORIC_CHANGELOG.md

 ### Changed

 - Added the following resources:
-  - MSFT_xOfflineDomainJoin resource to join computers to an AD Domain using an Offline Domain Join request file.
+  - DSC_xOfflineDomainJoin resource to join computers to an AD Domain using an Offline Domain Join request file.
-  - MSFT_xScheduledTask resource to control scheduled tasks on the local server
+  - DSC_xScheduledTask resource to control scheduled tasks on the local server
-- MSFT_xOfflineDomainJoin: Corrected localizedData.DomainAlreadyJoinedhMessage name.
+- DSC_xOfflineDomainJoin: Corrected localizedData.DomainAlreadyJoinedhMessage name.
 - xComputer: Changed credential generation code in tests to avoid triggering PSSA rule PSAvoidUsingConvertToSecureStringWithPlainText.
   Renamed unit test file to match the name of Resource file.